kyy-michelle/kyy-michelle.github.io/static/markdown/profile.md

 * Implemented a product rebrand and new features on a popular Australian [health and fitness subscription service](https://www.12wbt.com/) using AngularJS.
 * [Migrated](https://www.voome.com.au/) AngularJS components to use Redux state management, this included writing unit tests in Jest and setting up automated UI tests in Ghost Inspector.
-* Ongoing Ruby on Rails (Radiant CMS) maintenance and content management for a leading [nappy and childcare product brand](https://www.huggies.com.au).
+* Ongoing product maintenance and content management for a leading [nappy and childcare product brand](https://www.huggies.com.au) using Ruby on Rails (Radiant CMS).
 * Conducted web accessibility tests on a [Ruby on Rails website](https://www.nps.org.au/) and made fixes in order for it to conform to Level AA of the WCAG 2.0.

 #### [The Gingerbread Man](http://www.thegingerbreadman.com.au/home)